 If there’s one thing that goes together with late 70’s computer users, it’s TSR’s paper and dice game Dungeons and Dragons.
 Jim Connelley is dungeon master of a running D&D game in California, and one of the regular players is Jon Freeman, a neophyte to computer programming but well-versed in game design.
-After receiving a Bachelor of Arts with honours in English from Indiana University and a master’s degree in English from the University of California, he freelances as a writer.
+After receiving a Bachelor of Arts with honours in English from Indiana University and a master’s degree in English from the University of California, Freeman freelances as a writer.
 He has two books published under his name on the subject of games: The Complete Book of Wargames is published originally by Fireside in 1978, and later in 1980 by Simon & Schuster.
 The other is The Playboy Winner’s Guide to Board Games, released in 1979 by Playboy Press.
 This work appears to be a reissue of a book from 1975 titled A Player’s Guide to Table Games, from Stackpoole Books and credited to a “John Jackson”.
 Freeman is also a contributor to the hobbyist magazine GAMES.
 Having been interested in computer programming since being a math and physics major in college in the 60’s, Connelley picks up a newfangled Commodore PET computer after they come out in 1977.
 Looking to write-off the purchase, Connelley enlists Freeman’s help with designing Starfleet Orion, which Connelley programs in BASIC.
-When they release it in December of 1978, they have the first space-based tactical combat game for a microcomputer.
-In order to market the game, they form the first computer game publisher, Automated Simulations, operating out of Mountain View, CA. The game is followed by a sequel, Invasion Orion, also for the PET.
+When they finish it in December of 1978, they have the first space-based tactical combat game for a microcomputer.
+Connelley initially sells it through the mail and to friends and acquaintances, who push him to release the game commercially.
+In order to market the game, Connelley and Freeman form the first computer game publisher, Automated Simulations, operating out of each man’s spare bedroom in their houses in Mountain View, California.
+The game is followed by a sequel, Invasion Orion, also for the PET.
 Both games are a success and are eventually ported to other systems like the Apple II and TRS-80.
-An indication of the attitude the two founders have towards the type of games they want to produce is belied by the company tagline: Computer Games Thinkers Play.
+An indication of the attitude the two founders have towards the type of games they want to produce is signalled by the company mascot, a stylized version of Rodin’s The Thinker holding a joystick, and the slogan ‘Computer Games Thinkers Play’.

 With Freeman designing the games and Connelly as the main programmer, Automated Simulations really hits it big in 1979 with the first entry in its Dunjonquest series, Temple of Apshai.
 Heavily influenced by the two founder’s interest in D&D, the game is the first computer role-playing game (RPG), allowing character creation with six stats, divided into two sets: dexterity, strength, and constitution cover the physical aspect, with ego, intelligence, and intuition covering their mental state.
 Being a computer game, Apshai can do all the heavy lifting of probability calculations and weapons/armour modifications, leaving players to the fun of creating a character and getting on with the dungeon diving.
 After visiting the Innkeeper and rolling an alter ego, the player then stocks up on weapons, shield, and armour.
 An innovative aspect of play is the ability to haggle with the innkeeper, letting adventurers offer a slightly lower price for the equipment than the seller requests for it, in the hopes of saving a few coin on the deal.
 Once equipped, the player enters the Temple, populated by a variety of monsters, searching 200 rooms and catacombs for chests holding treasure.